What is a Sore Throat?

 Symptoms of a Sore Throat

-General signs and symptoms of a sore throat are:
+General sore throat symptoms are:

-- Pain that Worsens with Swallowing
+• Throat pain that Worsens with Swallowing

-- Painful or Scratchy Throat
+• Painful or Scratchy Throat

-- Sore, Swollen Glands
+• Sore, Swollen Glands

-- Swollen, Red Tonsils
+• Swollen, Red Tonsils

-- Hoarse Voice
+• Hoarse Voice

-- White Patches on the Tonsils
+• White Patches on the Tonsils

-- Trouble Swallowing
+• Trouble Swallowing

 Strep Throat

 This condition is very contagious and is caused by a bacterial infection.
 It causes the throat to feel scratchy and painful.
 The tonsils may also appear to be swollen, with pus and white patches.
-Along with these symptoms strep throat may also come along with a fever, headache, rash, body aches, and nausea.
+Along with these symptoms, strep throat may also come along with a fever, headache, rash, body aches, and nausea.

 Strep throat is very contagious.
 This can be spread through droplets in the air when someone sneezes, coughs, or even talks.
 It is also spread through sharing of food and drinks or touching infected surfaces.
-Children are at a high risk for strep throat than others.
+Children are at a higher risk for strep throat than others.
 To cure strep throat medications such as antibiotics are needed.

 Frequently Asked Questions about Sore Throats